Reading time: 5 minutes

 Examples source: Collins Easy Learning French Grammar

-Remember, it takes a lot of practice for you to fully grasp these lessons, so don’t forget to keep coming back to this page until you have fully familiarized yourself with the words, tips and pronunciation!
-Again, the most important thing is to have fun while learning, and before you know it, you’ll be well-versed in French in no time.
+Remember, it takes a lot of practice for you to fully grasp these lessons and master how to say time in French, so don't forget to keep coming back to this page until you have fully familiarized yourself with the words, tips, and pronunciation!
+Again, the most important thing is to have fun while learning, and before you know it, you'll be well-versed in French in no time.

 Please tell us in the comment section if there is some topics for vocab that you would like to review.